-So from day one Whedon set out to give his readers just that, good old storytelling.
 He made his first leap into comics writing in 1999, with a three-issue origin story for Buffy.
 Buffy the Vampire Slayer was already a licensed ongoing title under the Dark Horse publishing label at the time; Joss wrote two of the origin story issues, but only really started writing comics seriously in 2001.
 In January of that year teamed up with Karl Moline to write Fray #1, the story of a character from further down the timeline of The Buffyverse.
 Fray #2 didn’t arrive until July; the rest of the eight-issue run would be published sporadically over two years as Moline took a job at Crossgen and Whedon juggled a directorial career of Buffy, Angel, and Firefly.
 In September 2001 he started writing a four-issue Angel run that ended in May 2002, simultaneously dropping in to write select months on Buffy.

 In early 2004 he turned out five issues of issues of Tale of the Vampires, an anthology of short-stories focusing on the lives of vampires within The Buffyverse (the collection featured writing by Jane Espenson, Ben Edlund, and Drew Goddard).
 He was summarily hired by Marvel to work with illustrator John Cassaday on what would be become his most prominent mainstream comics endeavor.
 Starting with fresh issues #1 in July 2004, the team was tasked with merging Grant Morrison’s New X-Men title into an ongoing run of Astonishing X-Men.
 This title had last been used in 1999 for a series that been quickly cancelled; it was up to Whedon and Cassaday to resurrect it, which they proceeded to do with panache.
 Whedon's first and most decisive move, it has been argued, was to write Kitty Pryde as his strong female lead.
 He'd held the character in admiration for years, using her as his primary inspiration for Buffy Summers, and here he was able to make the character everything he dreamed her to be capable of.
 The team he built around Kitty became Marvel's go-to X-Men cast, with some variations, for years come: Colossus, Cyclops, Emma Frost, Wolverine, Beast, and Lockheed.
 To aid and confront his heroes Whedon established a cast of original characters, the new material with which he could work his narrative magic.
 He made additions to the Marvel Universe in the form of Ord of the Breakworld, S.W.O.R.D. and the enigmatic Special Agent Brand, Kavita Rao, Hisako Ichiki, and Blindfold.
 The roster of the book was became focus of various limited series at the time: X-Men: Phoenix - Endsong and Warsong, and World War Hulk: X-Men.
 For the most part, though, Whedon made a concerted to maintain autonomy from crossovers; he saw them as hectic and a barrier to the reader, creating an off-puttingly dysfunctional continuity.
 As such, Astonishing X-Men remained disconnected from major events in the Marvel universe at that time, including House of M and Civil War.
 The 24 issues of Astonishing X-Men that Whedon wrote between July 2004 and March 2008 were a critical and commercial success, and Whedon was recognized for his efforts in 2006 when he was nominated for several Eisners including Best Continuing Series (which he won), Best Serialized Story, Best New Series, and Best Writer.
 With that he passed the series to Warren Ellis, with one big damn pair of shoes to fill.